 BO, Sierra Leone, 16 October 2023- The International Day of the Girl Child (IDGC) – observed annually on 11 October – is a global platform to advocate for the full spectrum of girls’ rights.
-As part of the 2023 IDGC commemoration under the theme “Invest in Girls' Rights: Our Leadership, Our Well-being”, the United Nations Population Fund, UNFPA, joined UNAIDS, WHO, and other stakeholders in supporting the 4th National Girls Summit, organized by the Girls Advocacy and Development Network (Gadget).
+As part of the 2023 IDGC commemoration under the theme “Invest in Girls' Rights: Our Leadership, Our Well-being”, the United Nations Population Fund, UNFPA, joined UNAIDS, WHO, and other stakeholders in supporting the 4th National Girls Summit, organized by the Girls Advocacy and Development Network (GADNet).

-Speaking at the event Nadia Rasheed, UNFPA Representative, noted that her organization fully believes in the power of girls and young people and their potential to promote positive change in their communities; “We are investing in a cleaner and more promising future for everyone by spending money on their education, health, and empowerment” she said.
+Speaking at the event Nadia Rasheed, UNFPA Representative, noted that her organization fully believes in the power of girls and young people and their potential to promote positive change in their communities; “We are investing in a cleaner and more promising future for everyone by investing in their education, health, and empowerment” she said.
 She further observed that the Summit was an essential platform for bringing stakeholders together, inspiring young people, especially girls, and giving them the tools they needed to overcome challenges and realise their ambitions.

 Summit participants had the opportunity to learn from outstanding leaders through a series of interactive seminars, lively conversations, and mentorship sessions.
 Topics including mental health, leadership, business, and sexual and reproductive health education were highlighted, giving participants essential knowledge and tools to help them find their path to a brighter future.